 Interface design methods

 The primary interface design techniques are prototyping and simulation.
 UI designers create a prototype based on the requirement they have from ideation sessions and interaction specifications.
-Simulation is a part of validating design decisions by using a prototype or a real product.
+Simulation is a part of validating design decisions by testing a prototype with people that represent the target audience.
 It’s an essential part of usability testing sessions.
-When conducting usability testing, product teams give test participants a prototype and a predefined set of tasks to see what problems they face during the interaction.
+When conducting usability testing, the product team gives test participants a prototype and a predefined set of tasks and see what problems they face during the interaction.

+Now we’re familiar with the meaning of UI, it’s time to explore UX.
 User experience is the experience that a person has as they interact with a product.
 The term was coined by Don Norman back in the 90s when he worked at Apple.
-Don Norman says that ‘‘User experience’ encompasses all aspects of the end-user’s interaction with the company, its services, and its products.”
+Don Norman says that ‘‘User experience’ encompasses all aspects of the end-users interaction with the company, its services, and its products.”

 The concept of a user journey